GICHD/imsma-core-doc/general/Engagement_Strategy.md

 1. Months 1-2

-    a.
-Initial IMSMA Core scoping meeting (mission to visit the program) and preparation/sharing of materials related to existing IM systems and data collection processes
+    -   Initial IMSMA Core scoping meeting (mission to visit the program) and preparation/sharing of materials related to existing IM systems and data collection processes

-    b.
-Identification of one or more areas for an IMSMA Core trial -- specific Mine Action processes or data collection methods that are well-suited to prototyping with IMSMA Core
+    -   Identification of one or more areas for an IMSMA Core trial -- specific Mine Action processes or data collection methods that are well-suited to prototyping with IMSMA Core

 2. Months 3-6

-    c.
-IMSMA Advisor preparation of IMSMA Core pilot materials, migration process and scope of support based on mutual agreement with NMAC or Operator
+    -   IMSMA Advisor preparation of IMSMA Core pilot materials, migration process and scope of support based on mutual agreement with NMAC or Operator

 3. Months 6-8

-    d.
-Field visit to NMAC or Operator for rollout of IMSMA Core Trial (validation with a select set of field users with real data collection examples)
+    -   Field visit to NMAC or Operator for rollout of IMSMA Core Trial (validation with a select set of field users with real data collection examples)

 4. Months 9-16

-    e.
-Rollout of IMSMA Core to production usage, with ongoing support, maintenance, upgrades and bug fixed by GICHD as appropriate.
+    -   Rollout of IMSMA Core to production usage, with ongoing support, maintenance, upgrades and bug fixed by GICHD as appropriate.

-    f.
-Expansion of IMSMA Core usage to cover other aspects of Mine Action workflows as the NMAC or Program expands into new programmatic areas or identifies additional areas for further work
+    -   Expansion of IMSMA Core usage to cover other aspects of Mine Action workflows as the NMAC or Program expands into new programmatic areas or identifies additional areas for further work